In Crypto, Fees are High and Speeds are Slow

 Let's take a closer look at Binance, one of the largest crypto exchanges.

-In other words, the main cost of trading for the BTC-USDT pair on Binance isn't the market itself—it's the exchange fees.
+In other words, the main cost of trading for the BTC-USDT pair on Binance isn't the market itself — it's the exchange fees.

 Maker/taker and inverted markets

-In more mature capital markets, there are often two exchange venue types: “maker/taker” venues and “inverted” venues.
-Most exchange operators, including NYSE and NASDAQ, operate a maker/taker venue.
-These exchanges charge a fee for orders that take liquidity (e.g., $0.0030 [8] per share traded) and provide a rebate for orders that add liquidity (e.g., $0.0020 paid per share traded).
+per share traded) and pay a rebate for orders that add liquidity (e.g., $0.0020 paid per share traded).
 In this model, NYSE pockets $0.0010 per share traded (the difference between the fee and rebate).

-Wash trading and reversion to maker/taker
+Wash trading and reversion to zero-fee

 For participants that require their marketable order be paid a rebate, PAX offers its “rebate-or-cancel” (ROC) order attribute.